-These sections of IRPA place the person concerned under a legal obligation.
-Although there is no way of compelling persons to provide truthful information, knowingly providing false or misleading information is an offence under A127 (Misrepresentation).
+These sections of the IRPA place the person concerned under a legal obligation.
+Although there is no way of compelling persons to provide truthful information, knowingly providing false or misleading information is an offence under section A127 (misrepresentation).

-5.4 Notification to persons of their right to appeal/file an application for judicial review
+5.4.
+Notification to persons of their right to appeal or file an application for judicial review

-If a statuatory appeal, as may be provided for by IRPA, has not been resolved, neither the Minister of PS nor the person concerned may appeal to the Federal Court.
+If a statutory appeal, as may be provided for by the IRPA, has not been resolved, neither the Minister of Public Safety nor the person concerned may appeal to the Federal Court.

-Where no statutory right of appeal exists, or those rights have been exhausted, there is a right to seek judicial review with respect to any matter arising from the application of IRPA by filing an application for leave and judicial review to the Federal Court pursuant to A72(1).
+Where no statutory right of appeal exists, or those rights have been exhausted, there is a right to seek judicial review with respect to any matter arising from the application of the IRPA by filing an application for leave and judicial review to the Federal Court pursuant to subsection A72(1).

-Notice of right to appeal to the Immigration Appeal Division
+Notice of right to appeal to the IAD